bencmbrook/prefixed-api-key/README.md

 ## The Format

-Seam-style api keys look like this:
+API keys look like this:

 ```
 mycompany_BRTRKFsL_51FwqftsmMDHHbJAMEXXHCgG